dwks/silvius/documentation/grammar.md

        <...>

-Depending on the platform, the executor will select a different automator.
+Depending on the platform, the executor will select a different automator to generate the actual keystrokes.

 ## Automator

-The automator exists in 3 flavors:
+The automator exists in 3 flavors, for the 3 main operating systems.
+The general operating principle for each automator is that it uses an external, platform-specific tool to generate keystroke events.
+The keystrokes are then sent to the application that is in focus, as if you pressed these keys on the keyboard.

 * Linux:

     this implementation uses ``xdotool`` to implement the keystroke generation behavior.
+This tool requires X-windows to be installed.

 * Windows: